 Daily Worker

-In a dark preservation lab in New York City, international student Ting Su works to digitize archival film negatives from the Daily Worker, the communist newspaper begun in Chicago in 1924.
-What starts as a fascinating time capsule soon becomes a deeply personal study of the history of labor, the meaning of work, and the perilous status of seeking a visa.
+In a dark preservation lab in New York City, international student Ting Su works to digitize archival film negatives from the Daily Worker, the union newspaper begun in Chicago in 1924.
+What starts as a fascinating time capsule soon becomes a deeply personal study of the history of labor and the meaning of work.

 Directed, Produced, Edited, Sound Design & Mixing by TING SU